tripplea-sg/dynamic_data_masking/README.md

 # Dynamic Data Masking
 This is a sample implementation of MySQL Enterprise Data Masking using custom procedures to distribute data across database schemas, masking sensitive data, and filtering data based on database roles and configurable rules.
-### Demo: Role based dynamic data masking and filtering rules
+### Demo: Role based dynamic data masking and access policies to filter data

 ### Deploying metadata tables
-Metadata tables are custom tables to
+Metadata tables are custom tables to store table columns, roles, and access policies.
 ```
 -- metadata database schema is "mask"
 create database if not exists mask;